fititnt/hxltm-action/README.md

 - `--sheet 7` (_Select sheet from a Excel workbook (1 is first sheet)_)

 #### Syntactic sugar arguments
-This section shows some [Syntactic sugar](https://en.wikipedia.org/wiki/Syntactic_sugar) (or _sntactic saccharins_) for what could be done using other ways, often with [args](#args) parameter.
+This section shows some [syntactic sugar](https://en.wikipedia.org/wiki/Syntactic_sugar) (or intentional _syntactic saccharins_) for what could be done using other ways, often with [args](#args) parameter.
 Some of these only use English for what hxltm cli tools use Latin.

 ##### `help`
+> _TODO: this option is drafted, but not fully implemented/tested for production usage.
+Please use raw version [args](#args) parameter._

 A syntax sugar to evoke [bin](#bin) program with --help and exit without raising error.
 Default `false`.